 3.The combustion characteristics of the metal component are determined by the nature of the metals it contains: permeability of the oxide film, reactivity, surface activity, volatility, melting point change of density on melting, and heat of combustion.“

-Then there is the issue of Rachel Kelly saying the Ouvea, which actually is a brand name not the substance actual chemical structure, “is not a fertiliser”.
+Then there is the issue of Rachel Kelly saying the Ouvea, which actually is a brand name not the substance’s actual chemical structure, “is not a fertiliser”.

 Because that is

-A; Exactly what the Ouvea has being repeatedly marketed and green washed to the public as and used repeatedly to claim it was not toxic dross.
+A; Exactly what the Ouvea has been repeatedly marketed and green washed to the public as and used repeatedly to claim it was not toxic dross.

-B; Further in September 2018 Kelly herself calls the Ouvea premixed as a substance “to be used in making fertiliser“.
+B; Further in September 2018 Kelly herself calls the Ouvea premix a substance “to be used in making fertiliser“.

 Withstanding Ouvea is not just class six, as Rachel Kelly keeps glossing over, but also class four and class nine, which requires by law much more stringent safety protective measures.
-Its Class four status being highlighted by Hamish McCullum, previously of Taha, at the meeting in Matauru which Kelly covered herself and is also declared class four in the original Gore Council consent submission report appendix and class none through out the report.
+Its Class four status being highlighted by Hamish McCullum, previously of Taha, at the meeting in Mataura which Kelly covered herself and is also declared class four in the original Gore Council consent submission report appendix and class none throughout the report.

-Kelly’s articles also down played risk of ammonia as a cancer inducing substance common not just to Ouvea but to fertilises in general.
+Kelly’s articles also downplayed risk of ammonia as a cancer inducing substance common not just to Ouvea but to fertilisers in general.
 Something which NZ Agribusiness is not keen to advertise but is becoming a growing concern as we begin to comprehend the impact of nitrate producing fertilisers, common to New Zealand farming, on water ways and the public’s general health.

 Politicians, regardless of which party they represent, must now decide what is more important: the profits offered by big business or the public’s right not to be poisoned.